-I am pretty sure that 5352 lasted well into the 1970s, at a minimum.
+I am pretty sure that 5352 lasted well into the 1970s, at a minimum — see the photo below, Jon & Trixi found it in their 1960s house, covered up.
 By then, the material likely changed to vinyl or some sort of vinyl composite; test this old stuff and adhesives underneath for vintage nastiness such as lead and asbestos, too, please.
-To be sure, I can envision it successfully complementing dark wood cabinets and avocado and harvest gold appliances, too.
-Armstrong No. 5352 had legs.
-Oh, how it wish it were still available today!

 These old linoleum floors — amazingly amazing.